Terms and Conditions

 28 Categories of data subjects

 28.1 The Protected Data concerns patients in respect of whom the Supplier conducts pathology tests, and Clients who request pathology tests.

 29 Reporting pathology test results

-29.1 The Supplier shall report Test results using the method selected by the Client from the range of options offered by the Supplier or, if no method is selected by the Client, using a method that complies with the Supplier’s obligations under clause 15 and is notified by the Supplier to the Client from time to time.
+29.1 The Supplier shall report Results using the method selected by the Client from the range of options offered by the Supplier or, if no method is selected by the Client, using a method that complies with the Supplier’s obligations under clause 15 and is notified by the Supplier to the Client from time to time.

 30 Fee to Client’s client